LorincNagy/WorkbookApp/Frontend/src/assets/module_angular.md

 ## 3. What is a component in Angular?

-Egy komponens egy önálló és újrahasználható része egy Angular alkalmazásnak, amely tartalmazza a sablonokat, stílusokat és a logikát is.
+Egy komponens egy önálló és újrahasználható része egy Angular alkalmazásnak, amely tartalmazza a sablonokat(html), stílusokat(css) és a logikát(ts) is.

 ## 4. How to create a new component in Angular?